 – Throw away and donate old toys

-– Take five minutes every day to tidy this room before going to bed
+– Take five minutes every day to tidy this room before going to bed - Make a plan.

 Now, choose one or two of your best solutions to start making your decluttering plan.
 You can even combine them.
 For instance, go through old toys and donate things that aren’t being used.
 Another example would be buying a toy box so the toys have a designated home.
-Finally, you could move the toys to another room altogether to keep the mess contained in a separate space.
+Finally, you could move the toys to another room altogether to keep the mess contained in a separate space. - Put your plan into action.

 The last step is to create a date and time to begin this plan.
 Write it on the calendar and make it official.
 For example, have a sit down with your children and go through the toys together.
 Or, plan a shopping day to buy a new toy box or other organizational storage.
 Also, plan to load up the car with the specified donate items and deliver them to right places.
 Additionally, every evening spend 5 minutes picking things up before heading to bed.